Socialist Party (Portugal): António Costa's leadership (2014–2024)

+Return to the opposition (2024–present)

 On the 10 March 2024 election, the Socialist Party was narrowly defeated by the Democratic Alliance (AD), headed by the Social Democratic Party, losing 42 seats and gathering 28 percent of the votes.
 Three months later, in the 2024 European Parliament elections, the Socialist Party narrowly defeated the AD coalition, by a 32 to 31 percent margin.
 A new election was called for May 2025, after a vote of confidence in the AD minority government was rejected, following the revelations of the Spinumviva case.
 The party suffered one of its worst results ever in the election, gathering just less than 23 percent of the votes and 58 seats, falling to third place in terms of seats by being surpassed by the far-right Chega party and losing the status of leader of the opposition.
 Pedro Nuno Santos resigned and a leadership election was opened.
 After being the only candidate to submit a candidacy, José Luís Carneiro became party leader in late June 2025.

 José Luís Carneiro, Secretary-General since 2025.

-The party entered the 2025 local elections, with the ambition to retain the National Association of Portuguese Municipalities (ANMP) and secure the highest number of district capitals, and major cities: specifically Lisbon, Porto, Braga, Sintra, Gaia, Setúbal and Coimbra.
+The party entered the 2025 local elections, with the ambition to retain the National Association of Portuguese Municipalities (ANMP) and secure the highest number of district capitals, and major cities: specifically Lisbon, Porto, Braga, Sintra, Vila Nova de Gaia, Setúbal and Coimbra.
 High-profile party figures, such as the former ministers Alexandra Leitão (Lisbon), Manuel Pizarro (Porto), Ana Mendes Godinho (Sintra) and Ana Abrunhosa (Coimbra) were chosen as candidates to spearhead this effort.

 Following the results of the previous legislative elections, many anticipated severe losses and an unprecedent electoral erosion, exacerbated by the term-limit rule that forced 54 out of the 148 sitting Socialist mayors elected in 2021 to step down, creating openings in several municipalities.
 Despite this pessimistic outlook, the Socialists won 127 municipalities, but were still surpassed by the PSD, being 5 short of the minimum needed to retain the presidency of ANMP.
 The results were mixed for the party, in one hand Alexandra Leitão lost Lisbon by almost 8%, the candidates in the biggest cities were also defeated and the party lost strongholds like Aljezur, Baião, Cabeceiras de Basto, Condeixa-a-Nova, Guimarães, Lourinhã, Melgaço, Soure and Torres Vedras; on the other hand the PS made significant gains in the interior of the country, notably flipping Viseu for the first time ever.
 In response to the results, José Luís Carneiro declared that “the Socialists are back,” signaling party optimism despite not winning the major urban centers.

+In the 2026 presidential election, the party's supported candidate, former secretary-general António José Seguro (2011–2014), polled first in the first round with 31% of the votes and faced far-right candidate André Ventura in a runoff.
+Seguro was easily elected President with 67% of the votes, against the 33% of Ventura.